Blue Hour

 There is a very limited number of seats at our Blue Hour concerts.
 It is more intended as an opportunity to mingle and to move freely between the bar and the musicians.

-Did you know that our newsletter subscribers always get the latest information first?
-Stay up to date on upcoming productions, ticket releases and other news.
+Our subscribers always get the latest information first.
+Stay up to date on upcoming productions, ticket releases, other news and exclusive offers.